George Joyce

-Cornet George Joyce (born 1618) was an officer and Agitator in the Parliamentary New Model Army during the English Civil War.
+Lieutenant-Colonel George Joyce (born 1618) was an officer and Agitator in the Parliamentary New Model Army during the English Civil War.

 Between 2 and 5 June 1647, while the New Model Army was assembling for rendezvous at the behest of the recently formed Army Council, Joyce seized King Charles I from Parliament's custody at Holdenby House and took him to Thomas Fairfax's headquarters on Triplo Heath (8 miles south of Cambridge), a move that weakened Parliament's position and strengthened the Army's.

 Biography

 Before joining the army, Joyce worked as a tailor in London.
 According to the Earl of Clarendon in his work, 'The History of the Rebellion', Joyce at one point, "served in a very inferior Employment in Mr. Holles's House."

-By 1644, Joyce had enlisted in the Army of the Eastern Association and was serving in Oliver Cromwell's calvary regiment, nicknamed the 'Ironsides'.
-By 1647, he was commissioned as a Cornet in Sir Thomas Fairfax's lifeguard.
+By 1644, Joyce had enlisted in the Army of the Eastern Association and was serving in Oliver Cromwell's cavalry regiment, nicknamed the 'Ironsides'.
+By 1647, he was commissioned as a cornet in Sir Thomas Fairfax's lifeguard.
 Fairfax would later describe Joyce as an "Arch-Agitator."